jacobchristian17/cv-builder-jacob/modules/qualifications_extractor/prompt.md

 ## Rules
 - Find exactly 4 qualifications from the applicant's JSON profile
 - Each qualification should be one concise sentence
+- **IMPORTANT**: Only use "work_info.experience" section when referencing projects or work-related achievements
-- Avoid repeating project details; summarize relevant projects instead of copying content
+- Avoid repeating project details; summarize relevant projects from "work_info.experience" instead of copying content
 - Only use information that exists in the provided JSON data
 - Do not fabricate or add non-existent information
 - Qualification description should be more than 10 words and not more than 20 words